pavankumar-madavi-dev/my-first-project/README.md

 - AI / Machine Learning

 ## 🎯 My Journey
 I have started learning AI and App Development.
-This is my first step into the tech world and I will keep updating my progress here.
+This is my first step into the tech world, and I will keep updating my progress here.

 ## 📌 Goals
 - Build real-world projects